wolnadomena/www/README.md

 # www.WolnaDomena.pl
 + WHOIS and more ... the tool from domainer for a domainer!

-# API for Whois PHP
+# API for Whois, based on PHP
 Check domains , test connection, screen,

 + [github.com/wolnadomena](https://github.com/wolnadomena)